Bucharest is the charming capital city of Romania.

-So, grab a coffee and relax for an hour or so in one of the many covered passages.
-You’ll find the majority of them are connected to Calea Victorei so keep an eye out when you’re walking around.
+Feel free to grab a coffee and relax for an hour or so in one of the many covered passages.
+You’ll find the majority of them are connected to Calea Victorei which makes them easy to discover.

 Hop on the Metro and Explore a Beautiful Neighborhood

 One of the best things to do whenever you’re exploring somewhere new is to get on the Metro and get off at a random stop.
 This is a great way to explore a new neighborhood and discover some of the hidden gems in Bucharest.